keldefrawy/keldefrawy.github.io/pubs.md

 11- Claude Catellucia, Karim Eldefrawy, Gene Tsudik, “Link-Layer Encryption Effect on the Capacity of Network Coding in Wireless Networks”, in proceedings of IEEE INFOCOM Work in Progress, 2010. [[PDF]](https://)

-10- Karim Eldefrawy, John Solis, Gene Tsudik, “Leveraging Social Contacts for Message Confidential- ity in Delay Tolerant Networks”, in proceedings of the IEEE International Computer Software and Applications Conference (COMPSAC), 2009. [[PDF]](https://)
+10- Karim Eldefrawy, John Solis, Gene Tsudik, “Leveraging Social Contacts for Message Confidentiality in Delay Tolerant Networks”, in proceedings of the IEEE International Computer Software and Applications Conference (COMPSAC), 2009. [[PDF]](https://)

 9- Karim Eldefrawy, Gene Tsudik, “PRISM: Privacy-friendly Routing In Suspicious MANETs (and VANETs)”, in proceedings of the IEEE International Conference of Network Protocols (ICNP), 2008. [[PDF]](https://)